tascintra/explorer-lab/README.md

 ## 🚀 Technologies

-This project was built with the following technologies:
+This project was built using following technologies:

 - HTML
 - CSS